top of page

 Slug Magazine Article

-One of my favorite Yes songs was brought to life by talented School of Rock students during a prog rock show I had the privilege to direct.
-It has been so rewarding to see many of these young musicians pursue remarkable careers of their own in the music industry.
+One of Donna's favorite Yes songs was brought to life by talented School of Rock students during a prog rock show she had the privilege to direct.
+It was so rewarding for her to see many of these young musicians pursue remarkable careers of their own in the music industry.
 Guitarist Maddie Rice who pinch hit as the singer for this performance went on to play with Stay Human, the house band for Stephen Colbert, and is now the guitarist for the SNL band.
-Other exceptional students that I worked with have also achieved success in their musical journeys.
+Many other exceptional students have also achieved success as teachers and performers.

 While playing with H Street, Donna met skilled bass player Fabian Martinez and joined he and the great singer/guitar player James Turner in the local dance/hip hop/R&B/funk/party band TwentyFourVII.
 After being together for over 20 years the band rebranded themselves as Interstellar and in the midst of rehearsing Covid-19 hit the world.
-Donn is hoping they can regroup at some point when it can work for everyone.
+Donna would love for the band to regroup at some point.

 TwentyFourVII.jpg